-- 1. The shipper shall attach to the waybill all the documents that are required for the performance of customs formalities and other similar actions before the delivery of the freight, or deliver the documents to the carrier and provide it with all necessary information. - 2.
+- 1. The shipper shall attach to the waybill all the documents that are required under the Tax Code of Georgia for the performance of actions relating to the movement of goods across the customs border of Georgia before delivery of the freight, or deliver the documents to the carrier and provide it with all necessary information. - 2.
 The carrier shall not be obligated to examine if these documents and information are accurate and sufficient.
 The shipper shall be liable to the carrier for any damage caused by the incompleteness or inaccuracy of the documents and data, unless this occurs due to the carrier's fault. - 3.
 The carrier shall be liable for the loss or misuse of the documents delivered to it or the documents indicated in and attached to the waybill; the carrier's liability may not exceed the liability that would have resulted from loss of the freight.